 Question.
 How would you characterize Al-Qaida in the Arabian Peninsula's (AQAP's) base of domestic support in Yemen?
 To what degree is that support for AQAP a consequence of the failure to establish effective governance representing most of the Sunni tribes and people?
 What else makes some Yemenis favorably disposed toward AQAP?
-What else can be done to undermine AQAP's sources of domestic support?
+What else can be done to undermine AQAP's sources of domes-

 Answer.
-AQAP has strong links to some tribal communities in Southern Yemen, but in general its violent ideology is foreign to most Yemenis' religious and cultural norms
+AQAP has strong links to some tribal communities in Southern Yemen, but in general its violent ideology is foreign to most Yemenis' religious and cultural the Houthi/Saleh forces enables AQAP, for a number of reasons.